 Is the hip thrust a must?

-Recently, there was a systematic review of 12 hip thrust studies.
+There was a systematic review of 12 hip thrust studies.
 Its conclusions highlight three great reasons to include this exercise in your routine.

-1. TO BUILD YOUR BUTT: The Kate Upton reason
+1. TO BUILD YOUR BUTT: The Kate Upton Reason

 HIP THRUST SET-UP

 1. If your gym doesn’t have a hip thrust bench (and most don’t—yet), use a flat bench, low box, or aerobic risers.
 For trainers of average height, the ideal bench height is 14-16 inches (35-41 cm).
-If, instead, you lie on the floor to start each rep, that’s a different, but similar, exercise, the glute bridge.
+If, instead, you lie on the floor to start each rep, that’s a different, but similar, exercise—the glute bridge.

 2. To cushion the bar, wrap it in a squat sponge or similar padding.
 Your groin will thank you.

-3. Place your feet so that your lower legs are approximately vertical to the floor at the top of each rep. With practice, find the foot placement that best activates your glutes at contractions.
+3. Place your feet so that your lower legs are approximately vertical to the floor at the top of each rep. With practice, find the foot placement that best activates your glutes at hip thrust contractions.